Lone Star Brewing Company

-The Lone Star Brewery, built in 1884, was the first large mechanized brewery in Texas.
-Adolphus Busch, of Anheuser-Busch, founded it along with a group of San Antonio businessmen.
-The castle-like building which was once its brewery now houses the San Antonio Museum of Art.
-Lone Star beer was the company's main brand.
-The beer is still marketed as "The National Beer of Texas."
-The Lone Star name is now owned by Pabst Brewing Company.
-Production of Lone Star is currently contracted out to Miller Brewing Company in Fort Worth.
-The Lone Star name is used in the Philippines under license to Asia Brewery for a brand of light beer.
+Lone Star Brewing Company was established in 1884, in San Antonio, Texas, and brewed Alamo Beer.
+It ceased operations in 1919.
+In 1940, also in San Antonio, a new and unrelated company was founded with the same name, and brewed Lone Star Beer.

+As of 1999, Lone Star Brewing Company is owned by Pabst Brewing Company, and as of 2025 their beer is produced in Texas by Anheuser-Busch.
+The castle-like Old Lone Star Brewery building in San Antonio, which was built between 1895 and 1904, has been used since 1925 to house the art collection that is now the San Antonio Museum of Art.

 History

-It was made in San Marcos before the Alamo Brewing Company of San Antonio in 1874, the company was purchased by Anheuser-Busch in 1895 at which time it was housed in the Old Lone Star Brewery located on 200 West Jones Avenue.
-The original Lone Star Bottling Works opened in San Antonio in the 1890s and by 1903 was selling 65,000 barrels of beer annually.
+It was made in San Marcos before the Alamo Brewing Company of San Antonio in 1874, the company was purchased by Anheuser-Busch in 1895, when it was housed in the Old Lone Star Brewery located on 200 West Jones Avenue.
+The original Lone Star Bottling Works opened in San Antonio in the 1890s, and by 1903 was selling 65,000 barrels of beer annually.

 With the end of Prohibition in 1933, a new brewery under the name Sabinas Brewing Company was constructed at 600 Lone Star Boulevard and operated under the Sabinas name until 1939.
-The company then operated under name to the Champion Brewing Company until 1940, at which time it was purchased by the Muchlebach Brewing Company of Kansas City, Missouri.
-The company re-branded itself as the Lone Star Brewing Company and began officially producing Lone Star Beer that year.
+The company then operated under name to the Champion Brewing Company until 1940, when it was purchased by the Muchlebach Brewing Company of Kansas City, Missouri.
+The company rebranded itself as the Lone Star Brewing Company and began officially producing Lone Star Beer that year.
 The brewery also produced Lone Star Light, low-calorie Lime Lager (1970), and Brut Super Premium (1969).

-It was not until 1940 that brewer Peter Kreil from Munich created the formula for the first beer to actually be called Lone Star beer.
+In 1940, brewer Peter Kreil from Munich created the formula for the first beer to actually be called Lone Star beer.
 In 1949, under the leadership of Harry Jersig, Lone Star went public.
 By 1960, the brewery had 651 employees and by 1965, annual sales exceeded 1 million barrels.